ubports/docs.ubports.com/userguide/advanceduse/reverse-tethering.rst

    - Change the ipv4 method to ``shared``: ``nmcli connection modify "Wired connection 2" ipv4.method shared``
    - Bring the connection back up: ``nmcli connection up "Wired connection 2"``

 #.
-On the *device*:
+Finally run the following command on your *device*:

    - Bring your tethering connection back up: ``sudo nmcli connection up tethering``

-   - Open Morph Browser and test your internet connection!
+You should now have a working internet connection on your *device*!

 Troubleshooting
 ---------------

-If the above steps don't give you working internet connection on your phone the try these steps on your *computer*:
+If the above steps don't give you working internet connection on your *device* the try these steps on your *computer*:

    - Turn on IP forwarding: ``echo 1 | sudo tee /proc/sys/net/ipv4/ip_forward``
    - Apply Forwarding iptables Rule: ``sudo iptables -P FORWARD ACCEPT``